JanVidarElven/ExpertsLiveEurope2023/README.md

-# ExpertsLiveEurope2023
+# Experts Live Europe 2023

-Repository for sharing presentations and demo samples in sessions
+Repository for sharing presentations and demo samples showed in my sessions.